telepresenceio/telepresence/howtos/democluster.md

 Ambassador has free demo Kubernetes clusters for you to use to test out Telepresence.

-The cluster creation process with provide you with a `config` file to use with `kubectl`.
+The cluster creation process will provide you with a `config` file to use with `kubectl`.
 If you need to install `kubectl`, please see [the Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 After creation, the cluster will remain available for three hours, plenty of time for you to finish one of our Telepresence [quick start guides](../../quick-start/).